Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Workplace technology

 Today’s workers have grown up in an increasingly mobile and connected world, and they expect workplace experiences to be seamless and intuitive.
-This includes providing hardware such as modern computers and mobile devices to enable communications, productivity, and software such as easy-to-use apps for video conferencing and team collaboration.
+This includes providing hardware such as modern computers and mobile devices to enable communications, productivity, and software such as easy-to-use apps for video calls, conference call services and team collaboration.
 In fact, the technology a company offers its employees influences a full 30 percent of how they feel about their workplace experiences.

 Choosing the right tools for employees pays big dividends in driving engagement and satisfaction.
 In our recent research on how technology can improve employee and customer engagement, 83 percent of employees indicated that a seamless communication platform would boost retention — encouraging them to stay longer with a company.
 Even the types of tools matter for the new generation entering the workforce, with 62 percent of workers ages 18–34 saying that team messaging and video meetings motivated them to work harder.